 Back in the late 80’s I started using Utrecht and Gamblin paints because I like the big 150 ml tubes – I still use them today – most people buy the smaller 35 ml tubes.
 I discuss how I fill paint tubes in-depth within the Master Oil Painting 6 Week Course.

-My palette contains a warm and cool version of each of the major hues plus some earth colors: (warm for me means the color tends toward red and cool is more yellow – Ultramarine is warm and Phthalo Blue is cool because Ultramarine has more red in it and Phthalo has more yellow in it – some artists think yellow is warmer than red – it doesn’t matter who’s right, as long as you know what works for you).
+My palette contains a warm and cool version of each of the major hues plus some earth colors: (warm for me means the color tends toward red – I consider red to be warmer than yellow.
+Ultramarine and Phthalo Blue are both considered warm by Gamblin but Ultramarine has more red in it and Phthalo tends more toward the yellow/green side of the spectrum).
+I use a mix of Rublev Lead White #2 made with walnut oil and titanium white from Gamblin.

 Here is what’s on my palette currently: